 In constant demand as a singer of new and contemporary music, Hila has appeared as soloist in several world premieres, including Paul Revere’s Ride with the Atlanta Symphony, written by Pulitzer Prize-winning composer David Del Tredici, Esa-Pekka Salonen’s Wing on Wing with the Los Angeles Philharmonic under the baton of the composer, Mr. Tambourine Man written by Oscar and Pulitzer Prize-winning composer John Corigliano with the Minnesota Orchestra and Two Awakenings and a Double Lullaby, a song cycle written for her by Pulitzer Prize winner Aaron Jay Kernis.

 Hila has accumulated an impressive catalogue of professional recordings, appearing on the Decca, Telarc, Naxos, Signum, CRI, Reference Recordings and Disney labels.
-Her latest CD The Ancient Question…A Journey Through Jewish Songs, , was released to critical acclaim in December 2011 and The Da Vinci Code soundtrack (Decca) was a worldwide bestseller, spending several weeks on the Billboard charts.
+Her most latest discs are Danielpour’s Toward A Season of Peace and Corigliano – Conjurer/Vocalise, both released to critical acclaim on Naxos.
+Hila’s discography also includes Yiddish Songs, – The Ancient Question, (Signum Classics) released in December 2012, The Ancient Question…A Journey Through Jewish Songs, released to critical acclaim in December 2011.
+The Da Vinci Code soundtrack (Decca) was a worldwide bestseller, spending several weeks on the Billboard charts.
 Both Paul Revere’s Ride (Telarc), and The Da Vinci Code received Grammy nominations, and in 2009 Hila won the Grammy for ‘Best Classical Vocal Performance‘ for her work on the Naxos recording of John Corigliano’s song cycle Mr. Tambourine Man with the Buffalo Philharmonic Orchestra.
 Hila can also be heard on the soundtrack of the film New York, I Love You.
-Her most recent disc, Yiddish Songs, – The Ancient Question, was released on Signum Classics in December 2012.

 Born and raised in Jerusalem, Hila received both her Bachelor’s and Master’s of Music degrees, with high honors, from the Juilliard School of Music, and has been awarded the coveted Sony ES Prize for her outstanding contribution to the vocal arts.